lynnliu030/berkeley-os-prelim/communication/lrpc.md

 # Lightweight Remote Procedure Call (LRPC)
-This paper presents a lightweight communication facility (based on RPC) designed to handle communication where calling process and the called process are on the same machine.
-Through a profiling based approach, they identified that most RPC was local and small size.
+This paper presents a lightweight communication facility (based on RPC) designed to **handle communication where calling process and the called process are on the same machine**.
+Through a profiling based approach, they identified that **most RPC was local and small size**.

 If both processes reside on the same machine, original RPC involves redundant data copy and operations, including network stacks, marshaling / unmarshaling, XDR, etc. Thus they optimize for this case to increase performance.